daskos/mentor/README.md

 ###### aka. the distributed snake-charmer

-Satyr's intention is to simplify the process of writing python frameworks for Mesos.
-Satyr provides multiple components and interfaces to cover various levels of complexity needs.
+Mentor's intention is to simplify the process of writing python frameworks for Mesos.
+Mentor provides multiple components and interfaces to cover various levels of complexity needs.

 ## Notable Features